sci-42ver/SICP_SDF/README.md

   to Feb 9 noon (3.5 days), try to find one better time tracker than iOS notes to do time tracking.
-At last, I chose Coda similar to Notion but [better](https://www.reddit.com/r/PKMS/comments/14l76io/comment/mb9g8wg/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button) (*Unrelated things*). to Feb 11, adjust coda based on daily requirements. to Feb 12, spend 29 mins to adjust coda in the morning while spending 1h 3 mins for SDF coding on Feb 9 (Time got by coda recording and the customized calculation using its internal formula).
+At last, I chose Coda similar to Notion but [better](https://www.reddit.com/r/PKMS/comments/14l76io/comment/mb9g8wg/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button) (*Unrelated things*). to Feb 11, adjust coda based on daily requirements. to Feb 12, spend 29 mins to adjust coda in the morning while spending 1h 3 mins for SDF coding on Feb 9 (Time got by coda recording and the customized calculation using its internal formula). to Feb 14, Most of time are still used for adjusting coda (Use group and summary row in Coda to check this) except for Feb 12.
+That is 8 hrs 2 mins + 4 hrs vs 5 hrs 30 mins from 12 to 14 (So from Feb 6 to Feb 11 and from Feb 13 to 15 where Feb 14 I spent 5 hrs + 4 hrs = 9 hrs to check for the speed problem...
+Totally I spent 7 days to adjust coda).
+Here Feb 13 time is spent most (only consider those can be reduced) on adjusting coda (2h), taobao after sales problem (about 54 min). to Feb 15, 2 hrs 17 mins vs 58 mins. to Feb 16, 1 hr 12 mins vs 1 hr 45 mins.
+  In summary, from Feb 6 to Feb 16, I spent 5 hrs 30 mins + 58 mins + 1 hr 45 mins = 8 hrs 13 mins for coding (*TODO* transform this to the normal day count).
   - Notice the above ps recommendation time have overlap, so my efficiency seems to be very low...
   - Up to now, the main time is spent on reading the book and finishing chapter exercises
 # SICP